- Events & Programs

 Think of the forum as an online bulletin board, where users can post announcements and ask questions.

-How is the forum different from a listserv?
+How is the exchange different from a listserv?

 A listserv operates via email, whereas the forum is hosted on the NAEP website but can use eMail for notification.
 A forum is like a 3-D version of a listserv in that you can search past questions and read the thread of answers to a particular topic.